Hansmu/terraform-tutorial/Readme.md

 will always re-select that version for installation, even if a newer version has become available.
 You can override that behavior by adding the `-upgrade` option when you run `terraform init`.

+Terraform has the capability to output the attribute of a resource with the output values.
+An outputted attribute can not only be used for the user for reference, but it can also act as an input to other resource being created via Terraform.